sidgureja7803/dev-tinder_client/environment-setup.md

-# DevTinder Environment Setup Guide
+# MergeMates Environment Setup Guide

 ## Overview
-This guide explains how to set up environment variables for both the frontend (client) and backend (server) of DevTinder.
+This guide explains how to set up environment variables for both the frontend (client) and backend (server) of MergeMates.

 ## Quick Setup